US STOCKS-Wall St little changed, held back by Wal-Mart

 Take-Two Interactive rose 15 percent to $21.89 after its profit handily beat market estimates, helped by strong digital sales of "Grand Theft Auto V" and "NBA 2K15" titles.

-The S&P 500 index posted 38 new 52-week highs and two new lows; the Nasdaq Composite recorded 97 new highs and 37 new lows. ($1 = 0.8980 euros) (Additional reporting by Tanya Agrawal in Bengaluru; Editing by Saumyadeb Chakrabarty)
+The S&P 500 index posted 37 new 52-week highs and two new lows; the Nasdaq Composite recorded 90 new highs and 31 new lows.
+(Additional reporting by Tanya Agrawal in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * Indexes up: Dow 0.36 pct, S&P 0.34 pct, Nasdaq 0.3 pct (Updates to late afternoon)